HL7/smart-web-messaging/README.md

 ## Open Questions

-1. Does the app authenticate in the the postMessage body?
-Should the app pass the access_token in the postmessage to authenticate itself?

-* Currently, we don’t have this in the above, because of the concern around bringing the access_token to the client in javascript, and because the host having launched the app is what authenticates the app.
-Should there be something that is exchanged between the app and the host to authenticate the app at all?
-Or is the host having launched the app enough authorization for the app?

-2. Does access expire with SMART access_tokens?

-3. How does the app know what messageTypes are supported?
-There are two aspects to this:
-* Does the container at all support messaging?
-* What messages are supported in this context?

-4. Does (3) above need to be an initial handshake postMessage?
+* Does (3) above need to be an initial handshake postMessage?
 Do scopes in access_token already meet this need?
 Or do we need something like added details in a well-known/smart-configuration.json / documentation?